GMOD/jb2profile/README.md

 - these tests are all chrome based (using puppeteer library for automation), running same on firefox or safari may be slower (especially on jbrowse-web)
-- these benchmarks are not comprehensive, and just a taste of some small examples on simulated data on volvox
+- these benchmarks are not comprehensive, and just a taste of some small examples on simulated data on hg19

 ### Platform